 The American Broadcasting Company, known as ABC, is one of the big four US television networks, beamed into US homes through some 245 affiliate stations nationwide.
 Since 1996, the business has been a subsidiary of The Walt Disney Company.
 Although the fortunes of all four networks tend to fluctuate from season to season, ABC had arguably a harder time than most in the late 1990s and early 2000s.
 It slipped to the bottom of the rankings towards the end of the 1990s before being brought back to life by the enormous but comparatively short-lived success of Who Wants To Be A Millionaire.
 Another slump occurred between 2002 and 2004, before the network enjoyed a half-hearted revival as a result of hit series including Desperate Housewives, Grey's Anatomy and Lost.
 More recently though it has been stuck in 3rd or 4th place by ratings.
 It had a big success in 2018 with the reboot of Roseanne only to then cancel the show in the wake of its star's racist Tweet.
 Other key shows include Grey's Anatomy (now in its 14th season), Modern Family, The Bachelor and American Idol - all coming to the end of their natural lives, as ratings steadily decline - and newer hits The Good Doctor and The Goldbergs.
 For years, ABC has been overshadowed financially within the group's media networks portfolio by the hugely successful ESPN sports brand, the world's most lucrative cable property, as well as several Disney-branded kids' networks, led by th Disney Channel.
-Broadcast revenues were just under $7.0bn in ye 2017, less than half what the group's cable networks generate.
+Broadcast revenues were $7.4bn in ye 2018, less than half what the group's cable networks generate.
 ABC content is also available in the US on streaming platform Hulu.com, in which Disney is a partner with Fox and Comcast.
-Ben Sherwood is co-chairman of Disney Media Networks with principal responsibility for ABC.
-Channing Dungey is president of the main ABC Entertainment content division.
+Ben Sherwood was co-chairman of Disney Media Networks with principal responsibility for ABC.
+Channing Dungey was president of the main ABC Entertainment content division.
 Both quit the group ahead of the merger of Disney Media Networks with newly acquired Fox Networks, whose Peter Rice and Dana Walden will head their respective departments.